Darrekt/within-react-native/README.md

 - Measurement?
 Is the user over/underestimating?
   - How many tasks do you successfully set and complete?
 - Goals: Distinguishing Todo lists and Success lists
+- Build in feedback to test for
+  - Usability
+  - Retention
+  - Efficacy

 ## Misc

-- Landing page

 - Goal and progress visualised right away
 - Consistent and timed reinforcement
 - "Source" Trigger
 - Success-built progression to task and goal completion